 - Expected final outcome

-- Maximum allowable attempt for QE: Twice.
+- Maximum allowable attempt for QE: Two.

 If a student fails the 2nd attempt, his/her research scholarship and candidature will be terminated.